 Store: Egg bites can be stored in an airtight container and kept in the fridge for up to 5 days.
 To reheat, place them on a dish and microwave for 30 seconds.

-Freeze: Once they have cooled, transfer to an airtight container with a lid and freeze for up to 3 months.
+Freeze: Once they have cooled, transfer to an airtight container with a lid and place in the freezer for up to 3 months.

 Reheat: Reheat in the microwave for 1 – 1.5 minutes.